 The county-wide OCTA Conservation Plan, finalized in 2016, encompasses all seven Preserves purchased subsequent to the 2006 passage of measure M2.
-An individual Resource Management Plan (RMP) was also prepared for each Preserve.
-This Preserve fire management plan aligns with the existing framework of policies and guidelines directing management and protection of the Preserve that has already been established in the RMP.
+An individual RMP was also prepared for each Preserve.
+This Preserve fire management plan aligns with the existing framework of policies and guidelines directing management and protection of the Preserve's natural resources contained within the NCCP/HCP and RMP.

 This plan addresses all stages of the fire cycle: ignition prevention, pre-fire vegetation management, suppression, and post-fire responses.
-Because of the high values at risk and their vulnerability to fire, it is important for the plans to be supported by evidence-based data and to promote best management practices regarding ecosystem resiliency, ignition prevention, and urban interface protection.
+Because of the high values at risk and their vulnerability to fire, it is important for the plans to be supported by evidence-based data and promote best management practices regarding ecosystem resiliency, ignition prevention, and urban interface protection.
 Any management actions recommended and accepted by OCTA should be reflected in the RMP updates.
-This fire management plan will be incorporated into the RMP and is to be re-evaluated every five years and updated as conditions change.
+This fire management plan will be incorporated as part of the RMP and is to be re-evaluated every five years and updated as conditions change and as appropriate.